mfqqio/rock_predictor/rock_predictor/README.md

 ## Running the Pipeline

 The Rock Predictor pipeline uses the .csv files placed into the `input_train` and `input_mapping` folders as input and outputs a trained predictive model.
+The steps of the pipeline are automated through a Makefile.

+You will need “GNU Make” installed on your computer to run Make.
+To see if you already have it installed, type `make -v` into your terminal (Linux/Mac) or `make --version` (Windows).
+The version will display if you have Make installed.
+If you need to install it, please see the “Software” section of this [reference](https://swcarpentry.github.io/make-novice/setup).

-To execute the entire pipeline, we run the Makefile:
+To execute the **entire** pipeline, we can run all the targets in the Makefile:

 ```
 $ make all
 ```

-If you instead want to run a specific part of the Makefile, type into the command line the specific target/file you want to create - for example:
+If you instead want to run a specific step of the pipeline, you can run a part of the Makefile by typing a make command that identifies the specific target you want to create - for example:

 ```
 $ make data/pipeline/train.csv